-If this was true, Kaspar’s parents would have been Charles, Grand Duke of Baden and Stéphanie de Beauharnais, cousin by marriage and adopted daughter of Napoleon.
+If this were true, Kaspar’s parents would have been Charles, Grand Duke of Baden, and Stéphanie de Beauharnais, cousin by marriage and adopted daughter of Napoleon.
 Charles had no surviving male progeny.
 In this situation, his successor was his uncle Louis, who was later succeeded by his half-brother, Leopold.

 The Grand Duchess Stéphanie. ( Public Domain )

 The second theory was that the boy was only a waif and an impostor, who had strayed from some peasant home, where nobody desired his return.
-Although this theory sounds more reasonable, it wasn't as popular as the story connected with the royal family.
+Although this theory sounds more reasonable, it wasn't as popular as the story which connected Kaspar Hauser with the royal family.

 Statue of Kaspar, old city center, Ansbach, Germany. ( Public Domain )

-Some people also believed that he was raised half-wild in forests, but this differs from how Hauser himself explained his story to the man known as Mayor Binder.
-He remembered that he spent his life completely alone in a darkened cell about two meters (6.6 feet) long, one meter (3.3 feet) wide and one and a half meters (4.9 feet) high.
+Some people also believed that Kaspar was raised half-wild in a forest, but this differs from how Hauser himself explained his story to the man known as Mayor Binder.
+He remembered that he spent his life completely alone in a darkened cell about two meters (6.6 feet) long, one meter (3.3 feet) wide, and one and a half meters (4.9 feet) high.
 He said that he had a straw bed to sleep on and two horses and a dog carved out of wood for toys.

 The Certain Death of Kaspar Hauser

 Hauser was eventually given into the care of Friedrich Daumer, a schoolmaster and speculative philosopher.
 Daumer taught him various subjects and discovered his talent for drawing.
-However, problems loomed for the young man and the first attempt on his life took a place on October 17, 1829.
+However, problems loomed for the young man, and the first attempt on his life took place on October 17, 1829.